Teresa Shaw accepts the Victor Hall Leadership Award from The Arc of NC Board President Ann Balogh

-The Arc of Davidson County received the Distinguished Affiliate Award at the 2012 Annual Meeting of The Arc of North Carolina.
+The Arc of Davidson County received the Distinguished Affiliate Award again this year at the 2013 Annual Meeting of The Arc of North Carolina.
 This honor recognizes the dedication, commitment, and the professionalism of the chapters of The Arc.
 A chapter that receives the Distinguished Affiliate recognition has met stringent criteria and has provided advocacy, instituted programs, encouraged diversity, participated in and supported activities that benefit people with intellectual and developmental disabilities in their communities.
 The Arc of Davidson County was one of nine chapters out of 35 affiliated chapters state-wide to receive this recognition.

 History of The Arc of Davidson County, Inc

 The Arc of Davidson County was founded in 1964 by families of children with intellectual and developmental disabilities.
 We are committed to securing for all people with intellectual and developmental disabilities the opportunity to choose and realize their goals of where and how they learn, live, work and play.
 The Arc of Davidson County is an affilated chapter of The Arc of North Carolina and The Arc of the United States.

 Initially, local meetings were held in homes of the members, and later in a courtroom at the Davidson County Courthouse.
 Members attended workshops and conventions across the state to gather information to benefit the local agency.